AlphaPiece/big-big-num/README.md

 20! = 1 * 2 * ... * 19 * 20 = 2432902008176640000
 ```

 There is a little trick to avoid doing some redundant calculations in exponent.
-But for factorial, bnc has to multiply them one by one.
+But for factorial, bnc has to multiply every number one by one.

 ## Test